 Why?
 The screen is superb, being large, colourful and packed with detail while managing to look effortlessly natural at the same time.
 The audio performance is solid, especially when paired with a decent pair of headphones, and the battery life very healthy indeed.
 The interface zips along, and 5G and a 120Hz screen refresh rate give it the edge over the S10.

 Sometimes you just need to beat the competition, not blow them away, and the Galaxy S20 has certainly done that for now.

 OnePlus has come a long way in just a few short years.
 It started as a niche, invite-only internet brand, but now it sits alongside some of the biggest players in the market.

-They also pack in more tech than before and are still around half the price of their competitors.
+Its phones also pack in more tech than before and are still around half the price of their competitors.
 Few brands offer as much for the money.

-And, that's never been truer than with the 7T.
+And that's never been truer than with the 7T.
 It's a great value mid-market marvel with a superb camera and screen and includes features you wouldn't expect on a handset at this price, such as ultra-fast charging and an in-screen fingerprint scanner.
 All of these aspects combined make it one of the best Android phones going.
 Sadly there's no 3.5mm headphone jack, but that's really the only bugbear we have with it.

 This is another hugely accomplished mid-market Android phone from the in-form Chinese brand.
 Ignore it at your peril.

 For many, a Google Pixel handset is the best Android phone money can buy.
 Because it's made by Google (who created Android), the hardware and software are seamlessly integrated, with the Pixel range always first in line when it comes to software updates.
 Those with third-party handsets are often left waiting months.